Stillat/antlers-components/readme.md

 ## Flux Components

-If you'd like to use Flux, ensure you've also installed the Livewire addon.
+If you'd like to use [Flux](https://fluxui.dev/) components, ensure you've also installed the Livewire addon.

 Once you have Livewire and Flux installed in your site, you can use the `flux` tag to add the required styles and scripts to your layout: